makubacki/tianocore.github.io/EDK-II-Continuous-Integration.md

     UEFI shell over the emulated serial port.
 Used in downstream package builds, for packaging a pre-enrolled variable store template file.
     - https://github.com/puiterwijk/qemu-ovmf-secureboot

-# Future Enhancements
-* Support non-maintainer GitHub Pull Requests that are submitted after code review is complete.
-Maintainers must still be part of the review/approval process before the PR is run through pre-commit tests auto committed.

 # Evaluations and Supporting Background Materials
 * Background